satoshipay/cordova-plugin-fingerprint-aio/README.md

 * __disableBackup__: If `true` remove backup option on authentication dialogue for Android.
 Default: `false`.
 * __localizedFallbackTitle__ (iOS only): Title of fallback button.
 * __localizedReason__ (iOS only): Description in authentication dialogue.

+---
+## Changes in this fork
+During key generation the `setUserAuthenticationRequired` option is set to `false` to prevent errors due to android devices handling this option differently (see [issue ticket](https://github.com/mjwheatley/cordova-plugin-android-fingerprint-auth/issues/88#issuecomment-330543827)).

 ## Thanks to the authors of the original fingerprint plugins